All forms of investing come with some degree of risk. That’s the nature of spending money to make money.

 Before we dive into explaining how you should calculate your vacancy rate, it’s helpful to know what this means for your rental business as a whole.
 In layman’s terms, how does a vacancy at your rental property lose you money?

-When there isn’t a tenant living in your rental and paying monthly rent, you lose money.
-I alluded to this earlier, but you’re likely still paying the mortgage, insurance, taxes, and any other expenses normally paid by a tenant…all with your own money.
+When there isn’t a resident living in your rental and paying monthly rent, you lose money.
+I alluded to this earlier, but you’re likely still paying the mortgage, insurance, taxes, and any other expenses normally paid by a resident…all with your own money.

 The situations discussed above happen from time to time.
 That’s how rentals work.
 But… if this happens too often, for too long, and across several units, you’re quickly going to start losing more money from your monthly rental income.